avo-hq/docs.avohq.io/docs/2.0/resources.md

 # Resource options

 Avo effortlessly empowers you to build an entire customer-facing interface for your Ruby on Rails application.
-One of the most powerful features is how easy you can administer your database records.
+One of the most powerful features is how easy you can administer your database records using the CRUD UI.

+## Overview

-Similar to how you configure your database layer using Rails models, Avo uses `Resource` files.
-Each resource maps out one of your models.
-There can be multiple resources associated to the same model.
+Similar to how you configure your database layer using Rails  `Model` files and their DSL, Avo's CRUD UI is configured using `Resource` files.

+Each `Resource` maps out one of your models.
+There can be multiple `Resource`s associated to the same model if you need that.

 All resources are located in the `app/avo/resources` directory.
-Unfortunately, resources can't be namespaced yet, so they all need to be in the root level of that directory.
+Unfortunately, `Resource`s can't be namespaced yet, so they all need to be in the root level of that directory.

 ## Defining Resources